-The Office of Regional Primary Care Education (ORPCE) at Area L AHEC is looking for dedicated and enthusiastic primary care practitioners interested in teaching medical, physician assistant, nurse practitioner and PharmD students in their community-based practices.
+The Office of Regional Primary Education (ORPCE) at Area L AHEC is looking for dedicated and enthusiastic primary care practitioners interested in teaching medical, physician assistant, nurse practitioner, pharmacy, and other health professional students in the providers’ community-based practices.
 We would love to have you listed as a preceptor in our program.
-Please contact Patty Collins at Patty.Collins@arealahec.org or by phone at (252) 972-6958 for more information.
+For more information, email Patty Collins or call (252) 972-6958.

 ORPCE staff serve as the liaison between community practices and health science schools.
 We support preceptors and assist students and schools in the following ways:

-The ORPCE staff works with university course directors and clinical coordinators to identify teaching sites and coordinate clinical community-based placements within the five-county (Edgecombe, Halifax, Nash, Northampton, and Wilson counties) region of Area L AHEC.
-The ORPCE attempts to match the requirements of the course and the interests of the students with the appropriate teaching sites.
+The ORPCE staff works with university course directors and clinical coordinators to assist with organizing clinical community-based placements within the five-county (Edgecombe, Halifax, Nash, Northampton, and Wilson Counties) region of Area L AHEC.

-The ORPCE staff supports approximately primary care community preceptors through preceptor development activities, access to the AHEC Digital Library (ADL), facilitating the faculty appointment process, computer technical assistance support, and preceptor payments when available.
+The ORPCE staff supports community preceptors through preceptor development activities, access to the AHEC Digital Library (ADL), and processing preceptor payments when applicable.
 The office also serves as a preceptor advocate in local and statewide discussions.

-Students are supported through site identification, information technology assistance, local educational seminars and workshops, and student housing.
-Area L AHEC maintains 8 apartments in Rocky Mount and Wilson to serve the needs of students rotating within the region.
+Students are supported through information technology assistance, local educational seminars and workshops, student housing, and assistance with site identification.
+Area L AHEC maintains 7 apartments in Rocky Mount, Roanoke Rapids, and Wilson to serve the needs of students rotating within the region.